kubestellar/kubestellar/docs/content/Getting-Started/user-quickstart-kind.md

           `E1021 21:22:58.000110       1 reflector.go:138] k8s.io/client-go@v0.0.0-20230210192259-aaa28aa88b2d/tools/cache/reflector.go:215: Failed to watch *v2alpha1.EdgeSyncConfig: failed to list *v2alpha1.EdgeSyncConfig: Get "https://kubestellar.core:1119/apis/edge.kubestellar.io/v2alpha1/edgesyncconfigs?limit=500&resourceVersion=0": dial tcp 127.0.0.1:1119: connect: connection refused`

-          it means that your `/etc/hosts` does not have a proper ip address (NOT `127.0.0.1`) listed for the `kubestellar.core` hostname.
+          it means that your `/etc/hosts` does not have a proper IP address (NOT `127.0.0.1`) listed for the `kubestellar.core` hostname.
 Once there is a valid address in `/etc/hosts` for `kubestellar.core`, the syncer will begin to work properly and pull the namespace, deployment, and configmap from this instruction set.

 #### 7. Check the status of your Apache Server on ks-edge-cluster1 and ks-edge-cluster2